Dracula (1958 film)

-In 2017 a poll of 150 actors, directors, writers, producers and critics for Time Out magazine saw Dracula ranked the 65th best British film ever.
+In 2017, a poll of 150 actors, directors, writers, producers and critics for Time Out magazine saw Dracula ranked the 65th best British film ever.
 Empire magazine ranked Lee's portrayal as Count Dracula the 7th Greatest Horror Movie Character of All Time.

 Plot

-In 1885, Jonathan Harker arrives at the castle of Count Dracula near Klausenburg to take up his post as librarian.
-Inside, he is startled by a young woman who claims that she is a prisoner and begs for his help.
+In 1885, Jonathan Harker arrives at Count Dracula's castle near Klausenburg (now Cluj) to take up his post as librarian.
+Inside, he is startled by a young woman who claims to be a prisoner and begs for his help.
 Dracula arrives, greets Harker, and guides him to his room.
-Alone, Jonathan writes in his diary, revealing his true intentions: he is a vampire hunter and has come to destroy Dracula.
+Alone, Jonathan writes in his diary, revealing his true intentions: he is a vampire hunter and has come to destroy Dracula's reign of terror.

-Sometime later, Harker again is confronted by the desperate woman.
+Sometime later, Harker again is confronted by the woman.
 She reveals herself to be a vampire and bites his neck.
 Dracula arrives and pulls her away as Harker passes out.
-When he awakens in his room in daylight, Harker discovers the bite marks on his neck.
+After awakening in his room in daylight, Harker discovers the bite marks on his neck.
 He realizes he has lost nearly an entire period of daylight.
 Harker writes a final entry in his journal and hides the book outside the castle.
 He descends into a crypt to find Dracula and the vampire woman resting in their coffins.
-Harker foolishly stakes the woman first, a mistake which will cost him his life.
-She withers to old age and dies.
-When Harker turns to Dracula's coffin, he finds it empty.
-Dracula, awakened, closes the door to the crypt, trapping Harker.
+Harker first stakes the woman, who withers to old age and dies.
+He then turns to Dracula's coffin and finds it empty.
+Dracula, awakened and angry, closes the door to the crypt, trapping Harker.

 Days pass, and Doctor Van Helsing arrives in Klausenburg, looking for Harker.
-An innkeeper's daughter gives him Harker's journal.
-When he arrives at Dracula's castle, he finds it deserted, though he comes across the portrait that Harker had of his fiancée Lucy Holmwood, with the photos now gone.
-Van Helsing finds Harker in Dracula's coffin in the crypt, transformed into a vampire.
-He stakes Harker before leaving for the town of Karlstadt, where he delivers the veiled news of Harker's death to Arthur Holmwood and his wife Mina, brother and sister-in-law of Lucy, who is ill.
+He stops at an inn and tells the locals he wants to help them by destroying Dracula once and for all, but they are frightened and hostile.
+The innkeeper's daughter, however, gives him Harker's journal.
+He travels to Dracula's castle and finds it deserted, but comes across the portrait that Harker had of his fiancée Lucy Holmwood, with the photos now gone.
+He finds Harker in Dracula's coffin in the crypt, and he's been transformed into a vampire.
+Van Helsing stakes him before leaving for the town of Karlstadt and delivering the news of Harker's death to Arthur Holmwood and his wife Mina, brother and sister-in-law of Lucy, who is ill.
+Arthur is suspicious of Van Helsing and dismisses him.
 When night falls, Lucy opens the doors to her terrace and lays bare her neck—already, it bears the mark of a vampire bite.
-Soon, Dracula arrives and bites her again.
+Dracula then arrives and bites her again.